 For any RBG services provided by a third party, the evaluator shall ensure the TSS includes a statement about the expected amount of entropy received from such a source, and a full description of the processing of the output of the third-party source.
-The evaluator shall verify that this statement is consistent with the selection made in FCS_RBG_EXT.1.2 for the seeding of the DRBG.
+The evaluator shall verify that this statement is consistent with the selection made in FCS RBG EXT.1.2 for the seeding of the DRBG.
 If the ST specifies more than one DRBG, the evaluator shall examine the TSS to verify that it identifies the usage of each DRBG mechanism.

-The evaluator checked Table 40 of the TSS in which table entry "FCS_RBG_EXT.1 (DRBG)" describes FCS_RBG_EXT.1.
+The evaluator checked Table 42 of the TSS in which table entry "FCS RBG EXT.1 (DRBG)" describes FCS RBG EXT.1.
 It states the following DRBG mechanisms and their usage:

-- IKE uses the CTR_DRBG(AES) DRBG algorithm from HP FutureSmart Firmware QuickSec 7.3 Cryptographic Module to generate key and key material. - IPsec uses the HMAC_DRBG algorithm with HMAC-SHA2-256 from the HP FutureSmart Firmware Linux Kernel Crypto API. - The SED drive-lock password generation mechanism uses the CTR_DRBG(AES) algorithm from the HP FutureSmart Firmware OpenSSL 1.1.1 to generate the password (BEV). - The three DRBGs are seeded by a hardware-based entropy noise source.
+- IKE uses the CTR_DRBG(AES) DRBG algorithm from HP FutureSmart Firmware QuickSec 7.3 Cryptographic Module to generate key and key material. - IPsec uses the HMAC_DRBG algorithm with HMAC-SHA2-256 in the HP FutureSmart Firmware Linux Kernel Crypto API. - The storage encryption function includes encryption/decryption of customer data, private keys associated with identity certificates, and the pre-shared key stored on the eMMC.
+The TSF uses the CTR_DRBG(AES) algorithm from HP FutureSmart Firmware OpenSSL 1.1.1 to generate keys to use in the process of encrypting the above data. - The three DRBGs are seeded by a hardware-based entropy noise source.
 This entropy source provides at least 256 bits of minimum entropy.

 The evaluator determined that the above statements are consistent with the algorithm, noise source and minimum entropy specified in FCS_RBG_EXT.1.
-The TOE does not use any third-party RBG services, as stated in section 1 "Introduction" of [ST]d, the TOE is an entire device which comes with the HP FutureSmart Firmware (including QuickSec 7.3 Cryptographic Module, Linux Kernel Cryotp API and OpenSSL 1.1.1).
+The TOE does not use any third-party RBG services, as stated in section 1 "Introduction" of [ST]d, the TOE is an entire device which comes with the HP FutureSmart Firmware (including QuickSec 7.3 Cryptographic Module, HP FutureSmart Firmware Linux Kernel Crypto API and OpenSSL 1.1.1).
 Thus, the TSS does not make any statement about third-party source as it is not applicable.